-Work in Progress.
+A Work in Progress.
 Hint.
 The search bar to the right is actually your best way of finding what I’ve said on anything.
-Professional Musings State of the Discipline, Then, Now and Future “Dear Neville” Peer-Review and Inclusivity Seeing Race Bread and Circuses (post 1, post 2) Advice to Mentees Handling a Heavy Reading Load Writing Styles, Finding your Voice On (not) Reviewing Books Should I put part of my dissertation in a conference volume?… Continue reading Index
+Professional Musings State of the Discipline, Then, Now and Future “Dear Neville” Peer-Review and Inclusivity Seeing Race Bread and Circuses (post 1, post 2) Advice to Mentees Things I learned from Fergus… Continue reading Index

 As evidence that this alliance did not meet universal approval we cite an example of this very coinage on which the reverse inscriptions were chiseled away (NAC 9, 1996, lot 115), presumably by a dissatisfied Locrian. quoted from here.
 Right now I need to find an image of this coin… Grrr….
 My earlier posts discussing… Continue reading Political defacement of a coin, anti-Roman sentiment?

 Link to EAGLE entry.
 I want to think more about this inscription in connection the coin of the Locrians many, many years before.
 I find reading A. Clark’s comments, she says of this inscription much of what I’ve thought and written about the Locrian coin issue.

 So I read this bit of Polybius (below) and landed right back at this coin (above): For Hiero and Gelo not only gave seventy-five silver talents, partly at once and the rest very shortly afterwards, to supply oil in the gymnasium, but dedicated silver cauldrons with their bases and a certain number of water-pitchers, and in… Continue reading The Crowning Moment